Why some cancers come back

 Sometimes cancer can become resistant to cancer drug treatment.
 Cancers develop from normal cells that have changed or mutated to become cancerous.
 The

 Some mutations can make the cells resistant to cancer drugs such as chemotherapy, targeted cancer drugs or hormone therapy.
-If this happens, you can sometimes have a different type of treatment.
-But unfortunately, sometimes cancers develop resistance to many drugs at the same time.
-Doctors call this multi drug resistance.
+You can sometimes have a different type of treatment if this happens.
+But sometimes cancers develop resistance to many drugs at the same time.
+This is called multi drug resistance.

 Scientists have found a group of genetic mutations that they think can cause drug resistance.
 These mutations mean that the cancer cell can keep the drugs out.
 The resistant cells have high levels of a substance called p-glycoprotein.
 P-glycoprotein is a protein found in cell walls.
 The protein acts as a pump and removes toxins from cells.
 Cells with high p-glycoprotein levels are very good at keeping cancer drugs out.